-Last year, Fifty Shades of Grey dominated the box office during Valentine’s Day weekend.
+In 2015, Fifty Shades of Grey dominated the box office during Valentine’s Day weekend.
 However, despite being touted as the sexiest movie to come out in years, the movie was poorly received by the critics — not surprising since it turned out that the lead actors had absolutely no chemistry and the director was in a creative battle with author E.L.
 James throughout the production.
-And while there’s no Fifty Shades of Grey sequel for us to suffer through this year (unless you count the atrociously reviewed parody movie, Fifty Shades of Black), there are plenty of classic movies that couples can enjoy this Valentine’s Day.
+And while there is a Fifty Shades of Grey sequel for us to suffer through this year , there are a million, better classic movies that couples can enjoy this Valentine’s Day.

-So whether you’re in the mood for a Hollywood classic or a unique indie that puts a quirky twist on romance, here are 10 alternatives to Fifty Shades of Grey that will leave you in a more romantic mood than a poorly made erotic S&M drama.
+So whether you’re in the mood for a Hollywood classic or a unique indie that puts a quirky twist on romance, here are 10 alternatives to Fifty Shades of Grey and it’s sequels that will leave you in a much more romantic mood than a poorly made erotic S&M drama.

 2. Only Lovers Left Alive